 They also share the same love for the same types of music, dancing, food and movies – making them bosom pals for life!

 This one I know from personal experience with my own Dad, and I expect it will be the same when she comes of age.
 When I was growing up, especially in my adolescent years, if I did something I knew had been explicitly forbidden but had gone ahead and done it anyway, and then needed someone to get me out of my mess, I always knew I could turn to my Daddy without fear of judgment or criticisms.

 That is not to say he wouldn’t give me advice or issue strong warnings against a certain course of actions, but Daddies are just generally men of fewer words and tend to act constructively to clear up the mess more than Mums.

-As it is, my husband is already more prone to excusing small transgressions (to much eyeball rolling on my part) and leaving the disciplining largely to me.
+As it is, my husband is already more prone to excusing small transgressions (to many eyeballs rolling on my part) and leaving the disciplining largely to me.
 When she goes to him all teary-eyed after a scolding, she gets a cuddle until her face lights back up again with a smile.

 She mothers him

 Father-daughter relationships are not a one-way street.
 Daddy’s girls often mother their dads right back, especially the bossier ones.